KitLavis/pirate-pairs/README.md

 # Pirate Pairs

-Pirate Pairs is a fun and simple pirate themed matching pairs memory game, designed to be a quick uncomplicated boredom-beater, to briefly take the user's mind away from whatever it is that they're doing.
+Pirate Pairs is a fun and simple pirate themed matching pairs memory game, designed to be a quick uncomplicated boredom-buster, to briefly take the user's mind away from whatever it is that they're doing.

 ![Am I Responsive](docs/images/am-i-responsive.webp)